camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 # Localization

+Cockpit can be localized.
+Camunda maintains English and German translation files.
+You can find and download community maintained translation files at the [Camunda webapp translations repository](https://github.com/camunda/camunda-webapp-translations).

 The localization of Cockpit is contained in the `app/cockpit/locales/` directory.
 This directory contains a separate localization file for every available language.
 The file name consists of the language code and the suffix `.json` (e.g., `en.json`).